ericwbailey/a11y-webring.club/.github/CONTRIBUTING.md

 If you do not have this information, please use `null` for the entrie's value:

 ```
-"twitter": null"
+"twitter": null
 ```

 If you are the last entry in `members.json` make sure that your closing curly brace (`}`) <strong>does not</strong> have a comma (`,`) placed after it, as this will cause the site to break.

-Once your pull request is merged, [the webring's list of members](https://a11y-webring.club#members) will automatically update to list the information you provided.
+Once your pull request is merged, [the webring's list of members](https://a11y-webring.club#members) will automatically update to list the information you provided ✨

-### 2. Add the webring code to your website

-Copy [the webring code](https://a11y-webring.club#code) and put it somewhere on your website.

-This process depends on how your website is built, so I can't provide much support for this step.
+---

-Once these two steps are done, both the webring and your site will allow for discovery!
+Once these two steps are completed, both the webring and your site will allow for discovery!

 ## I want to update my information